Joint Demosaicking and Denoising Benefits from a Two-stage Training Strategy: Residual learning for demosaicking and denoising

-The first stage considers only the noise-free CFA model:
+The first stage considers only the noise-free CFA model

-where $X$ is a full color image, $Y$ is the noise-free CFA (or mosaicked) image.
-We first use GBTF to get a raw demosaicked image $\widehat{X}_{GBTF} = \mathrm{GBTF}(Y)$ and a residual $R_{GBTF} = X - \widehat{X}_{GBTF}$.
-We modify the Inception architecture to achieve better performance in learning the residual and get a estimator $\widehat{R}_{GBTF}$ (see Figure \ref{Algorithm}).
-The final full color image is obtained as
+where $X$ is a full-color image, $Y$ is the noise-free CFA (or mosaicked) image.
+We first use the GBTF algorithm~\cite{Pekkucuksen2010gbtf} to obtain a raw demosaicked image $\widehat{X}_{GBTF} = \mathrm{GBTF}(Y)$ and a residual $R_{GBTF} = X - \widehat{X}_{GBTF}$.
+The residual is then corrected with a CNN.
+For that we use a modified Inception architecture in order to achieve better performance in learning the residual and get an estimator $\widehat{R}_{GBTF}$ (see Figure \ref{Algorithm}).